-Approximately 42% of the Company's inventory is valued using the last-in, first-out ("LIFO") method with the remaining valued using the first-in, first-out ("FIFO") method stated at the lower of cost or net realizable value.
+Approximately 19% of the Company's inventory is valued using the last-in, first-out ("LIFO") method with the remaining valued using the first-in, first-out ("FIFO") method stated at the lower of cost or net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business less reasonably predictable costs of completion.

 The Company evaluates obsolete and excess inventory on a quarterly basis.
 The Company maintains a formal policy, which requires at a minimum, that amounts are written down based on an analysis of the age of the inventory.
 In addition, if the Company learns of specific obsolescence, other than that identified by the aging criteria, an additional write down will be recognized.
 Specific obsolescence may arise due to a technological or market change or based on cancellation of an order.

-Management's judgment is necessary in determining the net realizable value of these products to arrive at the proper write down for obsolete and excess inventory.
+Management's judgment is necessary in determining the proper write down for obsolete and excess inventory.
+For the portion of the Company's inventory not valued at LIFO, inventory is valued at FIFO and stated at the lower of cost or net realizable value.
+The Company evaluates net realizable value on a quarterly basis.
+See Note 2, Inventories for further discussion.